 ”The Merry Blacksmith” , one of my favorite Irish fiddle tunes.

 An ancient trade indeed!
 Skill in working metal has gone hand in hand with human development since the dawn of civilization.
-My fascination with this history and these skills led me to set up my own wee smithy in the backyard.
+My fascination with this history and these skills, led me to set up my own backyard outdoor blacksmith shop.

 Here I will share how I got my start in blacksmithing, beginning with building a brake drum forge and buying the initial tools.
 I am an amateur, and I do not claim expertise regarding blacksmithing, but this has been a great activity to get started in and I am happy to share here how I got started.

 - "The Backyard Blacksmith" by Lorelei Sims.
 Very helpful book on blacksmithing for those that want to get started.